MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

 az aks update --resource-group ${RESOURCE_GROUP} --name ${AKS_NAME} --bootstrap-artifact-source Cache --outbound-type none
 ```

 After the feature is enabled, any newly added nodes can bootstrap successfully without egress.
-When you enable network isolation on an existing cluster, keep in mind that you need to manually re-image all existing nodes.
+When you enable network isolation on an existing cluster, keep in mind that you need to manually reimage all existing nodes.

 ```azurecli-interactive
 az aks upgrade --resource-group ${RESOURCE_GROUP} --name ${AKS_NAME} --node-image-only
 ```

 >[!IMPORTANT]
-> Remember to re-image the cluster's node pools after you enable the network isolation mode for an existing cluster.
+> Remember to reimage the cluster's node pools after you enable the network isolation mode for an existing cluster.
 Otherwise, the feature won't take effect for the cluster.

 ::: zone-end